amm414/amm414/README.md

 - 👋 Hi, I’m @amm414.
-I graduated from Pitt in the winter of 2019.
+I graduated from Pitt in the Winter of 2019.
 I have a double major in Computer Science and Economics-Statistics.
+I have been unable to work since 2019 because I have been caretaking for my disabled mother (Multiple Sclerosis) since the Covid-19 pandemic began.

+- 📫 How to reach me:
+  + For now, please reach me via GitHub or [LinkedIn](www.linkedin.com/in/andrew-morgan-78224b1a4)

 - 👀 I’m interested in many different areas.